LanDinh/khaleesi-ninja/documentation/scripts.md

-# Utility scripts
+# Scripts

-This project offers a bunch of utility scripts.
+This project offers a bunch of scripts to ease operations & development.
 All of them expect to be run at the project root.

 If the options `[GATE]` and `[SERVICE]` can be passed, either none or both have to be passed.
-In some cases, passing the gate and service can be substituted by an interactive prompt.
+In some cases, a temporary file is used to pass this information, which is written to via an interactive prompt.
-If none are passed, the script will iterate over *all* services, otherwise it will only be executed on the specified one.
+If no information is passed, the script will iterate over *all* services, otherwise it will only be executed on the specified one.

+## `data` folder

+* `environments` lists all available environments
+* `gate_services` lists all available services
+* `current_service` is an optional file for development to enable quick iterations of testing and deploying.
+It is not committed to `git`

 ## `operations` folder

 ### `deploy.sh ENVIRONMENT [INTERACTIVE | (GATE SERVICE)]`

 If no service was specified, this affects all services.
-If `interactive` was specified, the user is provided with a selection prompt to choose the service.
+If `current_service` was specified, `./scripts/data/current_service` is used as input.
+If this file doesn't exist, `./scripts/development/swich_current_service.sh` is called to create it.
 If `GATE` and `SERVICE` were specified, the specified micro service is affected.

 This requires `kubectl` to be connected to a cluster.